JianxinMa/v9.js/doc/debugger.md

 ```
 - The 16-byte header `hdr` consists of four 32-bit integers.
 The four integers are consecutively:
   - `magic` just `0xC0DEF00D` for the current format in use.
   - `bss` is the length of the .bss section.
 Since variables in .bss are initialized with zero, only the size, rather than the whole image, of .bss is required.
-Used by the operating system, not the emulator.
+Used by the operating system, not the simulator.
   - `entry` stores the address (virtual if paging is enabled) of the entry point, i.e. the first PC value.
-  - `flags` currently can only be `0`.
+  - `flags` currently is set to `0`, and used by neither the simulator nor the OS.
 - The `text` section is, of course, code.
 After loaded into memory, the start of text is at address 0 (virtual if paging is enabled).
 - `data` is loaded into memory immediately after `text`.

 To support debugging, the compiler is required to:
 - Store debugging information to another file, e.g. `a.out.dsym`.
+- Store a magic 32-bit number at (virtual) address 0x0, i.e. the start of .text.
+Currently I use `0xFF3223FF` because 0xFF is not a valid instruction prefix.
 - Store a C-style string terminated by '\0' at (virtual) address 0x0, i.e. the start of .text.
 The string contains the path to `a.out.dsym`.

-Currently, I preserve the first 256 bytes for this purpose.
+Currently, I preserve the first 256 bytes for the magic number and the path string.

 Now, every time page tables are changed, the emulator can simply peek at 0x0 and load `a.out.dsym` to find necessary information.